NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/websocket.md

 }

 <template>
-    Most recent: <Demo @channelName="Across the SpiderVerse" />
+    Most recent: <Demo @channelName="Visitor to Tatooine" />
 </template>
 ```

 <!--
-In this example, let's say we want to know the most recent person to have seen
+In this example, let's say we want to know the most recent person to have visited
-the new spiderman movie: across the spiderverse.
+tatooine, the desert planet in the StarWars franchise.

 We can assume that the method of retrieving that information exists, and the
 implementation might look a little something like this.

 this isn't a *lot* of code, but it does require scrolling

 !! scroll to the bottom
 !!
 SCROLLING DOESN"T TRANSFER TO THE PRESENTER SCREEN, move the mouse

+!! remember to scroll back to the top

+!! click

+we set up the socket and subscribe to messages

+!! click

+we define how we want to format the last message

+!! click

+and then handle cleanup

+Like with the other demos, there is a common theme of responsibility leakage.
+With components, it's very easy to accidentally make a component
+responsible for more than one thing -- and for a single concept, the sub-responsibilities for that concept are spread out everywhere..

-What we are calling a value is "the most recent person to have seen Across the SpiderVerse"
+What we want is a single-responsibility concept that represents the value
+"the most recent person to visit tatooine"
 -->

 ---